MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 # Architecture pattern for mission-critical workloads on Azure

 This article presents a common pattern for mission-critical architectures on Azure.
 Apply this pattern when you start your design process, and then select components that are best suited for your business requirements.
-This article also outlines a recomended 'north star' technology approach to building mission-critical solutions on Azure, along with other examples which apply common technology components.
+The article recomends a _north star_ design approach and includes other examples with common technology components.

 We recommend that you evaluate [**the key design areas**](/azure/architecture/framework/mission-critical/mission-critical-overview#what-are-the-key-design-areas) and develop a matrix of Azure resources and their configuration while keeping in mind the following characteristics.